ininjafpsX/ininjafpsX/README.md

-- 👋 Hi, I’m @ininjafpsX
+- 👋 Hello, my name is ruan david, known as ininjafps
-- 👀 I’m interested in ...
+- 👀 most of my projects aim to help others, of course without charging anything!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning csharp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I try to help people on the web with windows and emulator
-- 📫 How to reach me ...
+- 📫 How to reach me, just call me on discord: Ruan G#4236

 <!---
 ininjafpsX/ininjafpsX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.